codacy/chart/docs/index.md

 3. As a last step we recommend that you [set up monitoring](configuration/monitoring.md) on your Codacy instance.

 If you run into any issues while configuring Codacy, be sure to [check our troubleshooting guide](troubleshoot/troubleshoot.md) for more help.
+If you with to setup HTTPS ingress for Codacy on AWS please see see our [installation guide](configuration/tls-ingress-aws.md).